Is contemporary worship is dead? Let’s see what we can do to bring it back to life.

 Now I’m starting to feel like a grumpy old traditionalist.
 When I go to church I want to hear contemporary music but what these ministries don’t get is that I also want a spiritual experience.
 I want to connect to God.
 “Santa Claus is Comin’ to Town” doesn’t really facilitate that.

 I know, the seeker movement argues that secular songs make an unchurched person think “Wow – this church is cool!”
 There’s a place for that and more power to them – I’m all for growing churches – but at some point (as Willow Creek has admitted) you have to introduce worship.

 Why not have it all?
-I’ve always liked what Seacoast Church is doing – you’ll hear the most cutting edge, guitar driven music but they’ll also integrate liturgical (interactive) elements like prayer and candle stations as well as weekly communion during their praise sets.
+I’ve always liked what Seacoast Church is doing – you’ll hear current, contemporary music but they’ll also integrate liturgical (interactive) elements like prayer and candle stations as well as weekly communion during their praise sets.
 I’ve felt God’s presence at Seacoast and definitely not at some other cutting edge contemporary churches.

 Bottom line: What can you do this week to make your service more “spiritual?”
-(Isn’t that a funny question!)
-Comment below and next week I’ll offer some suggestions.
+(Isn’t that an odd question!
+But it unfortunately is appropriate in this day and age.)